Gurubase/gurubase/src/gurubase-backend/ARCHITECTURE.md

 Now, the user asked another question.
 ```

+### API Support

+Gurubase provides a REST API to interact with the platform.
+It is available for both cloud and self-hosted versions.

+The API view functions are:
+- `api_keys`: Manages the API keys.
+  - `GET`: Gets the API keys.
+It only retrieves the API keys not belonging to an integration.
+  - `POST`: Creates a new API key.
+It limits the number of API keys to 5.
+  - `DELETE`: Deletes an API key.
+- `api_data_sources`: Manages the data sources.
+  - `GET`: Paginates and returns the data sources.
+  - `POST`: Creates new data sources.
+Makes use of `DataSourceService` to validate them
+  - `DELETE`: Deletes data sources by their ids.
+- `api_answer`: Asks a question.
+It uses the same logic as the Web Widget integration.
+  - It takes the following parameters:
+    - `question`: The question to ask.
+    - `session_id`: The session id.
+    - `fetch_existing`: Whether to fetch the existing question.
+This is initially sent as False for streaming, and then sent as True after the stream is done to fetch the final data.
+    - `stream`: Whether to stream the answer.
+  - It gets the API key from the header, and determines if this belongs to an integration or not.
+It sets the appropriate question sources accordingly.
+  - It then generates the summary and answer.
+Returns it as a stream if the stream parameter is True, or a json object if it is False.
+- `api_reindex_data_sources`: Reindexes the data sources.
+This is used to update the content of the existing data sources.

+The authentication is handled by the `api_key_auth` decorator.
+It checks if the API key is valid and if it belongs to an integration.
+It checks for the API key in the `X-API-KEY` header.

+> The API answers are shortened compared to the responses in the UI.

+For more details on their usage, you can check the [API Reference](https://docs.gurubase.ai/api-reference/introduction).

 ### Integrations
 Integrations allow users to use Gurubase in their own platforms.
-They are basically wrappers around the `/summary` and `/answer` endpoints.
+They are basically wrappers around the API framework.
 They can be managed in the `Integrations` page in the Guru dashboard.

 The following integrations are available:
 - Slack